 The next cookbook is even more exciting: The Laura Ingalls Wilder Country Cookbook.
 These are recipes taken straight from Laura’s own recipe scrapbook.
 The introduction explains that these were compiled most likely during the 1930’s and 1940’s.
 Recipes were penned on the backs of letters from her literary agent, a calendar page, and fan letters.
 There is cooking advice from Ma (from Ma!), as well as Laura’s daughter Rose.

 There are 70 recipes along with Laura’s household hints.
 The beautiful color photographs are all from the Laura Ingalls Wilder Home Museum in Mansfield, Missouri.
-That’s where I purchased this book on our vacation a couple of years ago (and more on that in another post, trust me!).
+That’s where I purchased this book on our vacation a couple of years ago.

 I love living history, and learning from Laura Ingalls Wilder’s books are a fun way to homeschool!
 Check out some of the things we use, and other blog posts: